 - Effect: Adds a hint of cheesiness

-Mentaiko is a type of ingredient made with pickled Alaskan pollock eggs that have been flavoured with chilis and spices.
-It certainly gives different texture and taste to natto, but it's not as powerful as I thought it would be.
+Mentaiko is an ingredient made with pickled Alaskan pollock eggs that have been flavored with chilis and spices.
+It certainly gives a different texture and taste to natto, but it’s not as powerful as I thought it would be.

 If I use mentaiko, I'd prefer to use it for mentaiko pasta.